University Catalogues

 Pre-Req: GB 214 or MK 250

-This course provides students with an understanding of the process of consumer decision-making, the individual and group-level influences on consumer behavior, and the implications of consumer behavior for marketers.
+This course provides students with an understanding of consumers as human beings, how they form perceptions, how they learn, and how they make decisions.
+Topics covered also include the individual and group-level influences on consumer behavior, such as motivation, self-identity, social class, cultures, and social media.
 The course focuses on concepts and theories initially developed in psychology, sociology, demography, anthropology and other behavioral disciplines, and their application to understanding individuals as consumers.
-Relevant information technology concepts are incorporated into analysis of consumer trends and patterns.
+Another focus of the class is on the pragmatic implications of such consumer understanding for marketing practice.

 Typically Offered: Fall and Spring